Is it crying or colic? How to handle both

 Crying is your baby’s only way of telling you something is bothering him.
 It does not always mean he is experiencing serious discomfort.
 Check first to see if he is too cool or warm, hungry, gassy, or tired, or if he needs a diaper change.

 A change in his crying pattern could be cause for concern.
-Trust your instincts, and call your pediatrician or health care professional if you are concerned.
+Trust your instincts, and call your pediatrician or healthcare professional if you are concerned.

 How can you soothe your crying baby?

-- Gently bouncing or walking him, or taking a car ride
+- Gently bouncing or walking him

 - Creating white noise (quiet music, vacuum cleaner)